Bowral High School

 Established in 1930 as a tribute to the Australian and New Zealand Army Corps (ANZAC) of World War I, the school caters for approximately 850 students from Year 7 to Year 12, of whom five percent identified as Indigenous Australians and twelve percent were from a language background other than English.
 The school district includes Bowral, East Bowral, Mittagong, Colo Vale, and Hill Top.
-The school is operated by the New South Wales Department of Education; and the current principal is Jason Conroy.
+The school is operated by the New South Wales Department of Education; and the current principal is Richard Finter.